 Make sure you answer questions for each person in this household.
-If anyone in the household, such as a roomer or boarder, does not want to give you his or her personal information, print at least the person’s name and answer questions 1 and 3.
-An interviewer will telephone to get the information from that person.
+If anyone in the household, such as a roomer or boarder, does not want to give you his or her personal information, print at least the person's name and answer questions 2 and 3.
+An interviewer may telephone to get the information from that person.

-Follow the steps through the questionnaire and read the instructions.
-Instructions for completing the individual questions begin on page 5 of this guide.
+Read these instructions and also follow the instructions provided throughout the questionnaire.
 These instructions will help you understand the questions and to answer them correctly.
 If you need assistance, call 1-800-354-7271.
 The telephone call is free.

 List the name of each person who lives at this address.
-If you are not sure if you should list a person, see the guidelines on page 2 of the form.
+If you are not sure if you should list a person, see the guidelines on the front page of the form.
 If you are still not sure, call 1-800-354-7271 for help.

 If there are more than five people in your household, please provide the name of each additional person on page 4.
 For each additional person, you should also provide this person's sex and age.
 Complete this form for the first five people listed on pages 2, 3, and 4, and mail it back in the enclosed envelope as soon as possible.
 An interviewer will telephone to obtain the information for the additional persons.